giantpanda9/codesamples-python3-imports-nasa-public-api-parser-flask-interface/README.md

 1) To parse Near Earth Objects data provided by NASA and SpaceRocks Team ( https://github.com/SpaceRocks/ ): David Greenfield, Arezu Sarvestani, Jason English, Peter Baunach
 2) This script is to parse Earth Object Web Service RESTful web service
 3) Commercial use not implied or considered.
-In fact this is to be used a Python/Imports/Flask/Jinja/MVC/MVT programming skills sample no other use is conidered
+In fact this is to be used a Python/Imports/Flask/Jinja/MVC/MVT programming skills sample no other use is conidered in a sythentic way - [UPDATE March 29th, 2020] some functions and methods created to demonstrate the ability mostly